Nodes

 to the read relation: draw an edge Node X --> Node Y when at least one

-output of Node X is an input of Node Y in that phase.
+state variable of Node X is an input of Node Y in that phase.

 This lets the runtime compile the phase and automatically resolve an